-Within The Michael Aaron Gallagher Collection, the Igor Talwinski Exhibit features eleven of the artist’s finest original oil paintings, along with two framed ballerina prints and a full-sized print on stretched canvas.
+Within The Michael Aaron Gallagher Collection, the Igor Talwinski Exhibit features 11 of the artist’s finest original oil paintings, along with two framed ballerina prints and a full-sized print on stretched canvas.

 Born in Warsaw, Poland in 1907, Igor Talwinski became a soldier during World War II and was eventually captured by the German army.
 Following his release from a POW camp, he emigrated to France.
 It was in Paris, where his art began to recieve great notoriety.